MiniXC/simple-back/README.md

 This utility is not built for intra-day trading strategies, as most free data sources only give access to open and close prices.

 Other things that make this backtester different are:
-### Speed over Accuracy
-``simple-back`` offers multiprocessing out of the box, making it blazingly fast, for a slight accuracy trade-off.
-In my tests, multiprocessing has only ever led to small changes in results.

-Once you have settled on a strategy, you can always run the backtester with multiprocessing disabled.

 ### Defaults over Configuration
 Many backtesters need a great deal of configuration and setup before they can be used.